 Phase V Started in August 2015 and has been completed by meeting the target of installing 100 more hand water pumps in remote villages of Punjab and Sindh states of Pakistan.

-Phase VI (Ongoing) For Phase 6 we have again set a goal of installing 100 more hand water pumps by the end of 2016 in the remote villages of Punjab and Sindh states of Pakistan and are looking forward to receiving generous donation from our contributors to accomplish this goal.
+Phase VIII (Ongoing) For Phase 8 we have again set a goal of installing 100 more hand water pumps by the end of 2019 in the remote villages of Punjab and Sindh states of Pakistan and are looking forward to receiving generous donation from our contributors to accomplish this goal.

-At present, the average cost for installing a water pumps varies from $225 to $300 (Pakistani Rupees 22,500 – 30,000) depending upon the ground water level and accessibility.
+At present, the average cost for installing a water pumps varies from $250 to $300 depending upon the ground water level and accessibility.
 In some remote areas of Sind (Thar Desert) cost runs up to $600 per pump.
 RRAI offers the donors an option of getting their or their loved ones name posted on the pump for Sadaqa-e-Jariyah (ongoing charity).
 In order to achieve PHASE IV goal, the RRAI is appealing individuals interested in earning Sadaqa-e-Jariyah to become a part of this project and mail your USA TAX-DEDUCTABLE contributions to:

 RELIEF AND REHAB ASIA INC.